Upgrade SDI to Geonetwork 3.2

 I suggest you to upgrade geonetwork-manager if not yet done, to stick on more stable version of GN3 3.0.x, and not to enter to earlier in support the new REST API introduced with GN3.2.x since it's still in beta.
 If they are any issues related to geonetwork-manager Java client in interaction with GN 3.0.x series, please forward us so we could report them to the originator of geonetwork-manager on which you are mainly relying on

-#18 Updated by Fabio Sinibaldi over 1 year ago
+#18 Updated by Fabio Sinibaldi almost 2 years ago

 The adoption of geonetwork-manager.1.4-SNAPSHOT is as old as this ticket (version was suggested by GeoSolutions team), and previous versions have been used to interact with geonetwork service since its adoption.
 Problem is that this library doesn't seem to offer ways to deal with users and groups, functionality that we had to implement extending the library provided by GeoSolutions.